 There are several potential downsides to doctors using the STOP-Bang Questionnaire.

-- Risk of false-positive results: One problem with the STOP-Bang Questionnaire is that a high percentage of people without OSA may receive intermediate or high scores.
+- Risk of false positives: A high percentage of people without OSA may receive intermediate or high STOP-Bang scores.
 These people may receive unnecessary testing and experience undue worry about their health.

-- Risk of false-negative results: Although it happens infrequently, the STOP-Bang Questionnaire may return a low score for someone who actually has OSA.
+- Risk of false negatives: Although it happens infrequently, the STOP-Bang Questionnaire may return a low score for someone who actually has OSA.
 This can cause the condition to remain undiagnosed and untreated.

 - Not broadly validated: Not enough research is available to know how well the STOP-Bang Questionnaire works in the general population or across specific groups of people.

-- Can’t replace sleep studies: Using the STOP-Bang tool may offer background information about a person’s risk of having OSA, but it does not remove the need for more specialized sleep studies.
+- Can’t replace sleep studies: Using STOP-Bang may offer background information about a person’s risk of having OSA, but it doesn't replace the need for more specialized sleep studies.

-Because of its limitations, the STOP-Bang Questionnaire is not a part of routine health care.
-Organizations of medical experts have reviewed the existing studies and determined that the STOP-Bang Questionnaire should not be broadly used in people who do not have symptoms of OSA.
+Because of its limitations, the STOP-Bang Questionnaire isn't a part of routine health care.
+Organizations of medical experts have reviewed the existing studies and determined that the STOP-Bang Questionnaire should not be broadly used in people who don't have symptoms of OSA.

-However, there are some specific situations in which the STOP-Bang Questionnaire may be useful to doctors, especially those who are not sleep specialists.
+However, there are some specific situations in which the STOP-Bang Questionnaire may be useful to doctors, especially those who aren't sleep specialists.

 Because of its convenience, doctors can use the STOP-Bang Questionnaire to promptly identify individuals who may be at a higher risk of having OSA and related surgical complications.
 Many medical experts recommend that people preparing for surgery answer the eight questions needed to calculate their STOP-Bang scores.